galaxyproject/training-material/topics/dev/tutorials/tool-generators/tutorial.md

 {: .details }

-- The generated tool XML can be viewed below, with a user view of the generated form, showing how text from the ToolFactory form is included.
+The generated tool XML (found in the collection and also in the archive) and the new tool form are well worth some study.
+Text on the form is all in the XML and it all comes from the ToolFactory form.

->### {% icon details %} See generated XML from the `Hello Galaxy Training Network` sample here
+>### {% icon details %} Generated XML
+>
+> ##### Note how text from the form appears in the generated tool XML
+>
 >```xml
 ><tool name="hello_toolshed" id="hello_toolshed" version="0.01">
 >  <!--Source in git at: https://github.com/fubar2/toolfactory-->